thomas-melville/myNotes/General/Career_Development/Python/concurrency.md

 ### GIL affect

-only one thread will be executing at a time due to GIL, the code is concurrent but not parallel.
+Only from accessing CPython code.
+For example import python code. only one thread will be executing at a time due to GIL, the code is concurrent but not parallel.
 It can still be faster than sequential if it is an IO task, the majority of time is spent waiting for the network.

+## multiprocessing

+unlike multi threading, each process has its OWN copy of Python!
+Therefore there is no GIL degradation

+Hard/Impossible to have one process interact with another process.
+They are completely separate instances of Python.

-## map & pool from multiprocessing
+### map & pool from multiprocessing

 The multiprocessing module builds on top of the threading module.